What will happen to the royal family’s line of succession?

 Does the Queen’s death change where other members of the royal family fall?
 Here is the line of succession as it now stands.

-As the first-born son of Prince Charles, William is the heir apparent to the throne.
+As the first-born son of King Charles III, William is the heir apparent to the throne.

 2. Prince George

-Though only nine years old, as the eldest child of the Duke and Duchess of Cambridge, the young royal is now second in line to the throne.
+Though only nine years old, as the eldest child of the Prince and Princess of Wales, the young royal is now second in line to the throne.

 3. Princess Charlotte